Registered Charity Number 1193478

 Our Musical Director and Conductor is Liz Wilson.
 She graduated from the Guildhall School of Music and Drama, London, in 1975 and, having studied choral conducting with Elgar Howarth, one of the most conspicuous figures in modern English musical life, she thereafter taught music as well as performing as a soprano soloist in various operas, operettas and oratorios.

-Between 1994 and 2006 Liz conducted the Hull Lydian Male Voice Choir, and has looked after Beverley for the last 15 years.
-Her reputation in the area is such that she has recently also taken on Driffield Male Voice Choir (Thursdays!) as well as Beverley (Mondays!).
+Between 1994 and 2006 Liz conducted the Hull Lydian Male Voice Choir, and has looked after Beverley for the last 17 years.
+She is also the MD of Driffield Male Voice Choir (Thursdays) as well as Beverley (Mondays).

 You can look at, and listen to, Driffield Choir at: